İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 A denture is a custom-made design material that replaces missing teeth and surrounding tissues.
 Dentures are uniquely made to resemble missing teeth in appearance and function.
 They allow a person to eat, chat and even smile with confidence.
 They can be removable or fixed, depending on the patient's needs and preferences.

-Full prosthetic dentures are designed to replace all the teeth in the upper or lower jaw.
+Full prosthesis are designed to replace all the teeth in the upper or lower jaw.
 This complete denture consists of artificial teeth mounted on a gum-colored acrylic base.
 They are held in place with dental adhesives.

-Conventional full dentures are made after the gums have healed following tooth extraction.
+Conventional full prosthesis are made after the gums have healed following tooth extraction.
 The process usually takes several months.
-Immediate full dentures are fitted immediately after tooth extraction.
+Immediate full prosthesis are fitted immediately after tooth extraction.
 It allows teeth to be put back in place immediately during healing, but often requires frequent adjustments as the gums shrink.

 Partial Denture